 A tight budget doesn’t mean getting a poorly made garbage disposal switch.
 The Cleesink switch is inexpensive but high quality.

-Each button is covered with stainless steel to be sturdy, rust- and wear-resistant and waterproof.
-Being waterproof, it means that it will work well even if your hands are wet.
+Each button is covered with stainless steel to be sturdy, rust- and wear-resistant, and waterproof.
+Being waterproof, it means that it will work safely even if your hands are wet.

-The power unit is a compact size so it saves space and is convenient underneath your sink.
-You can easily install the entire unit with four steps, using no tools.
-Of course, if you don’t already have a 1.375 inch hole installed for the switch, you will need a drill to do so.
+The power unit is compact, saves space, and is convenient underneath your sink.
+Using no tools, you can easily install the entire unit with four steps.
+Of course, if you don’t already have a 1.375-inch hole installed for the switch, you will need a drill to do so.

 Lastly, it comes in two sizes.
 Short and long.
-The short, 2-inch switch, is for stainless steel countertops that are less than two inches deep.
-The long switch, at 2.5 inches, is best for granite, marble or quartz countertops that are a maximum of 2.5 inches deep.
+The short, 2-inch switch is for stainless steel countertops less than two inches deep.
+The long switch, at 2.5 inches, is best for granite, marble, or quartz countertops that are a maximum of 2.5 inches thick.

 Pros